Residency Application Timeline & Resources

 - Write your Noteworthy Characteristics and send to your school.

-- If you must prepare your own MSPE, refer to these AAMC guidelines and template.
+- If preparing your own MSPE, refer to the AAMC guidelines and template and review these recommendations.

 June